 How much do you stand to lose, over a given holding period and with a given probability?
 VaR measures the worst case loss likely to be booked on a portfolio over a holding period with a given probability or confidence level.

 The SMA and EWMA approaches to VaR assume that the daily returns follow a normal distribution.
-The daily VaR associated with a given confidence level is calculated as:
+Calculate the daily VaR for a specified confidence level as:

 Daily VaR = Volatility or standard deviation of return series × z- value of the inverse of the standard normal cumulative distribution function (CDF) corresponding with a specified confidence level.